-1. Less is More: Focus on the Essentials
+1. Less Is More: Focus on the Essentials

-2. Improved Loading Times and Performance
+2. Improved Load Times and Performance

 3. Timeless Aesthetics